crawl/crawl/crawl-ref/source/dat/mons/README.md

 - will_per_hd (int): A multiplier for the monster's `hd` to get its Willpower.
   Exactly one of this and `will` must be set.

-`attack` entries are lists of associative arrays, each of which may have the following fields:
+`attack` entries are lists (max length 4) of associative arrays, each of which may have the following fields:

 - ✨type✨ (string): The description of the attack.
 Largely cosmetic, but note that only `hit` and `weap_only`-type attacks can use weapons.